DataDog/documentation/content/en/network_monitoring/devices/snmp_metrics.md

 {{% /tab %}}
 {{< /tabs >}}

-##### Use Raw Sockets (Linux Only)
+##### Use raw sockets (Linux only)

-If you're on Linux and want to use raw sockets for ping, you must also enable ping in the system-probe configuration file in addition to the agent configuration above.
+If you're on Linux and want to use raw sockets for ping, you must also enable ping in the system-probe configuration file in addition to the Agent configuration above.

 Edit `/etc/datadog-agent/system-probe.yaml` to set the enable flag to true.